Inside the Race to Build the World's First Commercial Octopus Farm

 These developments don’t worry Rosas, who sees collaboration rather than competition as the path forward.
 Last November, he invited scientists from around the globe to Sisal to discuss octopus aquaculture.
 He’s also working with colleagues in Europe and South America to develop a better, more cost effective, way to feed the octopuses than his squid-paste-filled-shells.
 They’re trying to design a pellet or flake (like conventional aquarium fish food) that can easily be tossed into the tank, and Rosas says they have something “almost ready to send to the market.”

 Rosas is also looking for new investors.
 Given his past experiences, Rosas errs on the side of caution when it comes to timing.
 “It’s very difficult for us to predict,” he says.
 But he rarely says no to a tour; this year, Rosas says he’s hosted groups of potential investors from not only Mexico, but also Spain and Italy, and the United Nations Development Programme as well.
-Guests are often treated an octopus meal prepared by the cooperative.
+Guests are often treated to an octopus meal prepared by the cooperative.

 “We eat them,” Rosas says.
 “We make a feast.